adilsond/challenge-remote-access/SOLUTION.md

 To not get confused, I will explain what each part of this command means:

  - 'ssh localhost -p 2222' connects to the port 2222 of the localhost.
 Remember that this port 2222 was forwarded from Server A to port 22 of Server B
  - '-L 8000:localhost:8000: This part works only when the connection is established.
-And this localhost is not from Client A. Is from Server B. So I'm telling ssh to get the port 8000 from localhost:2222 server, and make it available from at port 8000 at the localhost of the Client A. We have to remember that this port 2222 is Server B port 22
+And this localhost is not from Client A. Is from Server B. So I'm telling ssh to get the port 8000 from localhost:2222 server, and make it available at port 8000 from the localhost of the Client A. We have to remember that this port 2222 is Server B port 22

 Now open a web browser and access http://localhost:8000.
-If it works it will open the server start page.
+If it works it will open the Server B start page.
 To make it easy I created two index.html.
 One for Server A and the second for Server B. And you are accessing the second one without changing any firewall rules, proxy or any other trick.
 Only using ssh, like this picture below.

 ![Image with Solution](https://github.com/adilsond/challenge-remote-access/raw/master/example%20network%20infrastructure%20with%20solution.png)